jfrog/jfrog-vscode-extension/README.md

 *Requires Xray version 3.66.5 or above and Enterprise X / Enterprise+ subscription with Advanced DevSecOps.*

 ##### 🔍 Vulnerability Contextual Analysis
 This feature uses the code context to eliminate false positive reports on vulnerable dependencies that are not applicable to the code.
-Vulnerability Contextual Analysis is currently supported for Python and JavaScript code.
+Vulnerability Contextual Analysis is currently supported for Python, JavaScript and Java code.

+##### 🔐 Secrets Detection
+Detect and prevent the inclusion of sensitive information, such as credentials and API keys, in your codebase.

 ##### 🏗️ Infrastructure as Code (IaC) Scan
 - Analyze Infrastructure as Code (IaC) files, such as Terraform, to identify security vulnerabilities and misconfigurations before deploying your cloud infrastructure.
 - Get actionable insights and recommendations for securing your IaC configurations.

-##### 🔐 Secrets Detection
-Detect and prevent the inclusion of sensitive information, such as credentials and API keys, in your codebase.

 #### 🛡️ Supported Packages
 | Features                                             | [Go](#go-projects) | [Maven](#maven-projects) | [npm](#npm-projects) | [Yarn v1](#yarn-v1-projects) | [Pypi](#pypi-projects) | [.NET](#net-projects) | [Terraform](#-infrastructure-as-code-(iac)-Scan) |